xiyuyi-at-LLNL/pysofi/docs/source/help.rst

 Need Help
 =========

-If you have any problems, please email ytmiao@ucla.edu
+If you have any questions, please email ytmiao@ucla.edu